-Which are the best tires for the Ford Mustang?
-That all depends on your lifestyle and where you drive.
+The best tires for your Ford Mustang will depend on your lifestyle and where you tend to drive.
 When Ford chose tires for the Mustang, it aimed for a good balance between cost, treadwear, fuel economy, and performance.
 It's something for everyone, but that might not be the best tire for your needs.
-Are you strictly hitting the highway or navigating potholes on city streets?
+Are you strictly hitting the highway or navigating potholes on busy city streets?
 Do you have plans for some track driving?
 How much winter weather do you have to endure each year?
-Whatever your needs, our overview on the best tire options for the Ford Mustang can help.
+Whatever your needs, our overview on the best tire options for the Ford Mustang can help with this decision.

 What tires are on my Ford Mustang?
 The current generation Mustang is sold in multiple trims with four tire sizes: